ksassnowski/venture-docs/docs/usage/dealing-with-errors.md

 ## Failures inside a workflow

-To explain how failed jobs affect a workflow let's take a look at the following example:
+To explain how failed jobs affect a workflow, let's take a look at the following example:

 <div style="text-align: center">
     <img src="/workflow-5.svg" />
 </div>

 In the workflow above, `JobB` failed to execute successfully.
-This will prevent all jobs that have either a direct or transitive dependency on it to run.
-In this case, `JobB` failing will prevent `JobC` from executing, since it has a direct dependency on it.
+This will prevent all jobs in that subtree of the workflow from running.
+In this case `JobB` failing will prevent `JobC`, `JobD` and `JobE` from executing, since each of them either has a direct dependency or transitive dependency on it.

-It will, however, _not_ affect the execution of `JobD` and `JobE` because neither of them have any dependency on `JobB`.
+It will, however, _not_ affect the execution of `JobF` and `JobG` because neither of them have any dependency on `JobB`.

 This is a powerful property of workflows as it makes them more robust and less all-or-nothing.
 Just because you failed to notify your subscribers about a new podcast does not mean that the job to generate a transcription should not be run.